who-owns-lausanne/who-owns-lausanne.github.io/index.md

 divide the city into its neighbourhoods – in french [_quartiers_][quartiers_lausanne].

+- The owner with the most parcels in Lausanne is the city council.

 - The _quartiers_  _Montriond_ and _Ouchy_  are clearly more expensive
   than the rest.